-“A couple of tough climbs before earning a grin-inducing, fast descent through Pisgah National Forest”
+“A couple of tough climbs before earning a grin-inducing, fast descent through Pisgah National Forest

 — Logan Watts

 is a classic must-ride Pisgah loop that features a challenging 12+ switchback climb with a backdrop of Mount Mitchell (the tallest mountain East of the Mississippi) views and an awesome ~3 mile descent containing gravity defying water-bars, flowy sections, and some steep rocky areas that are the signature of the Pisgah experience.

 , where you'll pass Ridgecrest camp on the left.
 Follow the road down to Yates where you'll make a quick right and an immediate left on Royal George.
 The trailhead lies at the end of the road.